Then think about why you value that rep more than any other and what makes them so good during the sales process.

-For example, it’s pretty easy to tell if one of your reps’ written communication needs work, and conversely, you can tell if a salesperson has been avoiding collaboration with peers.
+For example, it’s pretty easy to tell if a rep’s written communication needs work or if a salesperson has been avoiding collaboration with peers.
 You just need to collect examples of these soft skills in action (and ask your salesperson to demonstrate instances where they have used and demonstrated these skills).

 A sales-specific pipeline management tool can lend a big hand to sales managers struggling to keep track of employee soft skills (as well as the multitude of other factors impacting sales performance).
 The old manual solution of a spreadsheet and paperwork will send you into a weeping mess.

 A sales CRM tool can identify the worst-converting areas of your sales pipeline so you can focus on helping your team improve their soft (and hard) skills in this priority spot.

 In addition to having a centralized place where all activities and client information is stored, you can use automation to set a trigger in your CRM that will go off when there’s a problem.